2016–17 Queens Park Rangers F.C. season: Kit

+Dryworld became manufacturers of QPR's kit.
+Bookmaker smarkets became kit sponsors.

 The 2016/17 kits were revealed on 29 June 2016 and was streamed live on QPR's official Facebook Channel.

 Kit information

 QPR agreed a 10-year multimillion-pound eight figure deal with Dryworld to replace Nike as the official technical kit suppliers from the 2016/17 season.

 The club confirmed a one-year deal with Smarkets as the new shirt sponsor for the 2016/17 season, the brand will be displayed on the home, away and third strips.